 According to VPI Pet Insurance records, the Number 1 reason for cats' veterinary appointments is Lower Urinary Tract Disease aka FLUTD.
 FLUTD is most often caused by urolithiasis, struvite crystals, which collect in the urethra.
 As they bond together they eventually can block the tube, preventing the flow of urine out of the bladder; which causes the cat to have to strain to pee.
 Crystals which collect in the walls of the bladder can cause infection, although that is not always present.
 Worse yet, if the blockage of the urethra becomes complete, the cat can die of toxins which build up in the blood.

 Often caregivers do not recognize the early symptoms of FLUTD until the condition is advanced, and it becomes an emergency.
-Pebdirect, Inc., saw the need for some kind of an early warning system for FLUTD, a visual alert that cannot be ignored.
-Perfect Litter Alert was developed to successfuly do exactly that, which I can testify to, after my experience with using it for my four cats.
+Pebdirect, Inc. now known as Pet Healthy Holdings, LLC saw the need for some kind of an early warning system for FLUTD, a visual alert that cannot be ignored.
+Perfect Litter Alert was developed to successfuly do exactly that, which I can testify to, after my experience with using it for my then four cats.

 How Perfect Litter Alert Works

 Cats' urine should be acidic, ideally within a general pH range of 6.1 and 6.5, with the lower value being more acidic.
 As the pH rises above this range, the warning signs of potential urinary tract health problems increases.
 It should be noted that a higher pH will sometimes spike as a result of other factors:

 - A Sudden Change in Food